Thinking outside the (agriculture) box to drive ag innovation

 LinkedIn callouts for ‘solution providers’, have helped to highlight industry issues, ranging from automated knife sharpening to meat traceability, featuring sample application forms for funding and development plans.

-Stuart said the approach is simple yet strategic – led by AMPC’s Innovation Consultant, Sean Starling.
+Stuart said the approach is simple yet strategic – led by AMPC’s Senior Program Manager On-Plant Innovation, Sean Starling.

 “We are making the process as easy as possible because we’re not looking for a new tech provider who knows everything about our industry – we simply want them to know there are opportunities for them to work with us,” said Stuart.